 Dynamic script testing

 The analysis of the experimental data indicated site-by-year interactions are a major contributor to variation in the observed penalty.
 We therefore implemented scripts to dynamically change parameter values based on surface residue amounts, soil temperature tracking, and soil moisture tracking.
-However, we found it difficult to assess whether this dynamicism improved model predictions because of the uncertainty around the measured penalty sizes.
+However, we found it difficult to assess whether this dynamicis improved model predictions because of the uncertainty around the measured penalty sizes.
 While the mean observed penalty was 1.0 Mg ha-1, the average standard deviation for the sites where that information was available was 0.7 Mg ha-1.
 Therefore, while the dynamic implementation of penalties in the model affected the predicted penalty, and in many cases improved the overall site-average prediction of the penalty (supplementary material), the size of the penalty was not known with enough precision to identify the optimal script parameters for capturing the year-to-year variation.

 Path analysis (need to think if this provides any new insight or not…)